-The GPP Code essentially states that companies must act responsibly regarding sponsorships and donations.
+The GPP Code included in the Integrity, Ethics and Transparency of Health Supplies Companies Code essentially states that companies must act responsibly regarding sponsorships and donations.
 No gifts of significant commercial value may be offered to healthcare professionals, or incentives of any kind, as an inducement to use, prescribe, purchase or recommend a specific product or influence the results of a clinical study.

-No gifts, bonuses, pecuniary advantages, benefits in kind or any sort of incentive may be offered or promised to healthcare professionals, administrative staff or government employees involved in the cycle of the prescription, purchase, distribution, dispensing and administration of medicines, except in the case of inexpensive promotional aids related to the practice of medicine or pharmaceutical activities.
+No gifts, bonuses, pecuniary advantages, benefits in kind or any sort of incentive may be offered or promised to healthcare professionals, administrative staff or government employees involved in the cycle of prescription, purchase, distribution, dispensing and administration of medicines, except in the case of inexpensive promotional aids related to the practice of medicine or pharmaceutical activities.

-The GPP Code delineates an inexpensive promotional aid as one that does not exceed the equivalent of 10 times the minimum wage (around US\$50).
+The GPP Code included in the Integrity, Ethics and Transparency of Health Supplies Companies Code delineates an inexpensive promotional aid as one that does not exceed the equivalent of 10 units of measure (UMA) (around US\$50).

-Concerning healthcare professionals in government institutions, article 52 of the Federal Law of Responsibilities for Government Officers expressly forbids such officers from requesting, accepting or receiving any gifts or donations from persons whose commercial or industrial activities are directly linked, regulated or supervised by government officers.
+Regarding healthcare professionals in government institutions, article 52 of the Federal Law of Responsibilities for Government Officers expressly forbids such officers from requesting, accepting or receiving any gifts or donations from persons whose commercial or industrial activities are directly linked, regulated or supervised by government officers.